trothr/znetboot/CP_Commands.md

     vmcp q userid
     #cp q userid

+## query terminal

+Use the `q term` command to show z/VM session terminal settiings, including 3270-specific settings.

+    vmcp q term
+    #cp q term

+`vmcp q term` is not very informative when you are connected to Linux using SSH because the z/VM terminal session settings have no effect on your SSH session or pseudo-terminal TTY.

+See below for discussion of the `terminal` command (not prefixed with `query`).

 ## query names

 z/VM is a community system.
 Find out the names of other virtual